-Settlement Type No. of % of Scottish
+Sottlomont Type No. of % of Scottish

 Settlement Type responses responses

 Large Urban Areas 356 32.5

 Other Urban Areas 280 25.6

 Accessible Small Towns 77 7.0

 Remote Small Towns 34 3.1

 Very Remote Small Towns 33 3.0

 Accessible Rural Areas 196 17.9

 Remote Rural Areas 52 4.7

 Very Remote Rural Areas 67 6.1

 Total 1095 100.0

-The urban-rural classification for Northern Ireland is also linked to postcodes, drawing on definitions outlined by the Northern Ireland Statistics and Research Agency (NISRA, 2005) .
-NIRSA (2005) produced an eight-fold urban-rural classification.
+Table 3: Distribution of Unweighted LSBS Responses in Scotland according to the Scottish Government's Urban Rural Classification and Research Agency (NISRA, 2005).
+NIRSA (2005) produced an eightfold urban-rural classification.
 Unlike in England and Wales and Scotland, this distinguishes two named settlements - the Belfast Metropolitan Urban Area, with a population of approximately 580,000 and the Derry Urban Area (circa 91,000 population) as 'sufficiently different from each other and from other settlements to warrant unique statistical classification' (NIRSA, 2005, p.3).
 Table 4 details the distribution of responses by settlement type in Northern Ireland.